Ngowi-source/lishe-pro/readme.md

 # Link

-The link to this project is currently at https://lishep.herokuapp.com
+The link to this project is currently at https://lishep.herokuapp.com or https://chakula-pro.herokuapp.com

 ## License